 Gone are the days when internal communications were an afterthought, comprising a quick email sent to all staff - job done.
 Nowadays, internal communications are regarded as a critical function.
-There’s a wider appreciation about its impact, and a deeper understanding of what does and doesn’t work.
+There’s a wider appreciation of its impact and a deeper understanding of what does and doesn’t work.

-If content is consistently long, dull or irrelevant, engagement levels suffer and messages cease to be effective.
+If the content is consistently long, dull, or irrelevant, engagement levels suffer and messages cease to be effective.

 1. Liven Up Your Content

-Good communicators know that keeping interest and engagement levels up are crucial – nobody wants to be faced with giant walls of text.
-Disrupt wordy comms messages with some visually appealing images, infographics or video to keep attention levels peaking.
+Good communicators know that keeping interest and engagement levels up is crucial – nobody wants to be faced with giant walls of text.
+Disrupt wordy comms messages with some visually appealing images, infographics, or video to keep attention levels peaking.

-Most of us love gifs and memes (even though we’re often reluctant to admit it).
+Most of us love gifs and memes.
 The old saying “a picture speaks a thousand words” still rings true.
 Boring or difficult topics can have the edge taken off them when humor is involved.
 Using a fun image or caption can make a world of difference.